-The following weaknesses can be typical of INTPs in relationships:
+The following weaknesses can be typical of INTPs:

 1. Difficulty reading people.
 INTPs can find it hard to understand other people’s emotions.
 They’re not particularly skilled at picking up on their partner’s needs.
 It’s not that they don’t care by any means, it’s just that they don’t notice.
 For example, they might not make a big deal out of their partner’s birthday even though it’s important to them.

 2. Very private.
 INTPs are extremely private individuals.
 They often feel uncomfortable sharing their feelings and it takes people of this personality type a long time to open up.
 INTPs certainly feel love, and they feel it deeply, but they prefer to keep their feelings inside and find it hard to express them openly, even if they want to.